Employee Assistance Program (EAP)

 How can an EAP program help me?

-- Work-related issues such as time management, motivation
+- Work-related issues such as time management, motivation, conflict and communication

 - Personal issues such as relationship difficulties, health and lifestyle concerns

 - Drug and alcohol problems, gambling and other addictions

 Linda magson’s eap services